 S-101: All horizontal positional (2D), vertical (1D), horizontal distance (1D) and orientation (1D) uncertainty attributes concern the 95% confidence level of the variation associated with all sources of measurement, processing and visualization error.
 Uncertainty is encoded as: (1) uncertainty fixed (The maximum absolute value of the one-dimensional error (for vertical) or two-dimensional error (for horizontal).
 The error is assumed to be positive and negative.) and (2) uncertainty variable factor (The factor to be applied to a quantity to calculate its uncertainty.
 The fraction that equates to the factor (or percentage) contributing to the variable uncertainty component is indicated, that is a factor of 5% is encoded as 0.05.)

-The situation above is like using nautical miles, imperial miles, and kilometers separately between different Product Specifications – which may work well in isolation, but when combining the different Product Specifications and use computer algorithms to create a “smart” system based on these quality parameters, great care must be taken in developing systems to ensure confusion is not introduced.
+The situation above is like using nautical miles, imperial miles, and kilometres separately between different Product Specifications – which may work well in isolation, but when combining the different Product Specifications and use computer algorithms to create a “smart” system based on these quality parameters, great care must be taken in developing systems to ensure confusion is not introduced.

 The IHO DQWG is considering different approaches to addressing this situation, and may leave the separate Product Specifications with their own parameters but inform developers and other users of the Specifications how to convert from one accuracy standard to another.